egichuhis/copy-of-todo-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 TO-DO LIST <a name="about-project"></a>
+# 📖 COPY OF TO-DO LIST <a name="about-project"></a>

-**TO-DO LIST** is a tool that helps to organize your day.
+**COPY OF TO-DO LIST** is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.

 ## 🛠 Built With <a name="built-with"></a>